-- Any words said from one to another with the intention to hurt feelings ie the pupil saying hurtful comments has knowledge that it is unkind. - Any words said from one to another, where a pupil uses inappropriate language including swearwords, sexual references, racist comments, homophobic comments. - Any words said from one to another (particularly from pupil to adult) which are deliberately disrespectful / show a lack of reasonable courtesy. - Any words said from one to another with the intention to threaten or intimidate ie a threat of violence - Any physically violent behaviour which is intended, or shows a serious lack of concern towards the safety of others. - Any unwanted /non-consenting harmful sexual behaviour against another. - A deliberate attempt to spit at another child or adult.
+- Any words said from one to another with the intention to hurt feelings ie the pupil saying hurtful comments has knowledge that it is unkind. - Any words said from one to another, where a pupil uses inappropriate language including swearwords, sexual references, racist comments, homophobic comments. - Any words said from one to another (particularly from pupil to adult) which are deliberately disrespectful / show a lack of reasonable courtesy. - Any words said from one to another with the intention to threaten or intimidate ie a threat of violence - Any physically violent behaviour which is intended, or shows a serious lack of concern towards the safety of others. - Any unwanted /non-consenting deliberate physical behaviour of a sexual nature against another. - A deliberate attempt to spit at another child or adult.